souruko/Gibberish3/README.md

 =============================================================================================
 # CHANGELOG

+3.1.3
+changed how placeholer(&1) work to use captures

 3.1.2
 fixed list of targets for targeteffects added new options: threshold (timer color, text color, opacity, font, fontSize)